lxylxy123456/uberxmhf/bug_087/README.md

 information / IDT vectoring information etc. This implementation passes all existing experiment (1 - 14).

+### New experiments

-TODO: new experiment: L1 block NMI, receive NMI, VMENTRY to L2, but also inject a page fault or similar.
-See whether page fault comes first or NMI comes first.
+* Experiment 14 - 17: L1 block NMI, receive NMI, VMENTRY to L2 (not blocking
+  NMI) but also inject a keyboard interrupt.
+Result: The injected interrupt comes first before NMI guest interrupt / NMI VMEXIT.
+* Experiment 18 - 20: L1 inject NMI to L2, observe whether L2 blocks NMI.
+  Result: NMIs are not blocked; virtual NMIs (when available) are blocked.
+	* Looks like Bochs and QEMU have a bug on this.
+We may end up also need to have this bug.

+The above experiments are implemented in `lhv-dev a770d519a..f3eef2219`.
+Thinkpad passes all the experiments.
+As predicted, `xmhf64-nest cc49ab14a` passes all except 18.
+For now, we let XMHF panic when experiment 18 is detected.
+Implemented in `xmhf64-nest cc49ab14a..ab678ccba`.

+TODO: add tests on NMI window exiting
+	* It happens when NMI blocking = 0
+	* It does not happen when NMI blocking = 1
+	* It happens when NMI blocking = 1 and then IRET
+	* Its priority compared to NMI VMEXIT
+TODO: try KVM XMHF XMHF Debian
 TODO: add tests on number of NMIs delivered when NMI is blocked for a long time (some NMIs should be lost)
-TODO: add tests on whether NMI injection from host affects guest NMI blocking
 TODO: report KVM and Bochs bugs